oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

     ![Save confirmation message](images/confirm-save.png "")

-## Task 3: Run script to create Database Objects
+## Task 3: Run the script to create Database Objects

-1. Now that we have saved the script, we need to **Review and Run** the script to actually do the work of building the database objects that our app will use.
+1. Now that we have saved the script, we need to **Review and Run** the script.

     ![Quick SQL action buttons](images/review-run.png "")